Nils Schmid

-Nils Schmid (born 11 July 1973) is a German lawyer and politician of the Social Democratic Party (SPD).
-Since 2018, he has been the SPD parliamentary group's spokesperson for foreign affairs in the German Bundestag.
+Nils Schmid (born 11 July 1973) is a German lawyer and politician of the Social Democratic Party (SPD) has been a member of the German Bundestag since 2017.

+In addition to his parliamentary work, Schmid has been serving as a Parliamentary State Secretary at the Federal Ministry of Defence in the government of Chancellor Friedrich Merz since 2025.
+From 2018 to 2025, he was the SPD parliamentary group's spokesperson for foreign affairs.

 Early life and education

 After his Abitur at Eduard Spranger School, Filderstadt, in 1993, Schmid studied law at the University of Tübingen.
 He worked as a lawyer, and in 2006 he received his doctorate (summa cum laude) (under the supervision of Ferdinand Kirchhof) from Tübingen University.
 But then he gave up his professional career in favour of politics.

 Political career

 Career in state politics

 Schmid joined the Social Democratic Party of Germany in 1991; and in 1993, he was already elected chairman of the Esslingen district of the Young Socialists in the SPD, becoming deputy chairman of the Young Socialists of Baden-Württemberg in 1996.

 In the 1996 state elections Schmid became a member of the State Parliament of Baden-Württemberg.
 There he gradually developed into his party's main speaker on financial affairs.
 He was elected deputy leader of his parliamentary group.

 In 2009, Schmid succeeded Ute Vogt and became the leader of his party in Baden-Württemberg after winning an internal poll among its members.
 Together with Barbara Hendricks, Hannelore Kraft, Heiko Maas and Manuela Schwesig, he co-chaired the SPD's 2010 national convention in Berlin.